 Hot Water From Your Wood Cookstove

-Those with some brands of wood cookstove can use them to heat water for their home with a little ingenuity.
+Those with some brands of wood cookstoves can use them to heat water for their home with a little ingenuity.
 Lehman’s has an excellent booklet available to guide you through the process.
-You will have to invest in what is called a water jacket for your stove and a tank.
+However, you will have to invest in what is called a water jacket for your stove and a tank.

 The water jacket allows you to connect to your household plumbing.
 The type of stove you have and your water needs make this a setup that is very individualized so it is impossible for me to tell you exactly what you need to do for your unique situation.

 I definitely advise getting this booklet from Lehman’s to get started, especially if you have not even purchased a stove yet.
 I have to say that in warmer climates, hot water from your wood stove may only be something that is feasible during the colder months of the year.
 I live in North Carolina and cannot imagine using a woodstove inside on July!

 What solutions have you implemented for off-grid hot water?
 It seems that a lot of solutions that are inexpensive mean you cannot hook up much in the way of traditional plumbing.
 Solar hot water systems are somewhat cost-prohibitive for most, especially if not made by you!

 9 Responses to “Top 5 Best Off-Grid Hot Water Heater in 2022”

 I got a L10 hot wwater heater and i hate it 30 seconds of hO